arthurandreev/Ui.Selenium.TestProject/README.md

-# UI test automation framework built with specflow and selenium
+# UI test automation project built with specflow and selenium
 This is a living project with functionality that will be extended regularly to advance knowledge of latest web testing tools and best practices.
 This is a collaborative project between myself and @LulzimAhmeti.

 ## BBC sports website